otonielnn/My-Linux-Environment/README.md

-# My Linux Script Environment
+# My Linux WorkSpace 💻🧑🏽‍💻
-This is my current OS and How is my workspace
+This is my current OS and How is my workspace.
 ![Neofetch](assets/img/ubuntu.png)

 ## Shell